kcarectl --check-compatibility Secure boot is enabled. Not supported by KernelCare.

 Below you can find the explanation of this issue and possible solution:

 You may be using UEFI ('secure boot') on the server:

 Please check if the 'secure boot' enabled:

-For now, the best way to resolve this will be disabling the 'secure boot'.
 An alternate way will be signing our modules before deploy and adding a public key to UEFI key manager.
 More info you can find here.